vote539/custom-camera/TUTORIAL.md

 ## Conclusion

-We now have a very basic, working PhoneGap plugin for iOS.
-Since the main draw with PhoneGap is cross-platform support, we would need to start at step 3 and write the plugin for all other platforms we want to support, like Android and BlackBerry.
+We now have a very basic, working PhoneGap plugin for iOS!

+The next steps would include:

+ 1. Add support for Android, Blackberry, Windows Phone, and all other targeted platforms.
+You would first need to add said platform to your PhoneGap project, then you would need to refer to the documentation for PhoneGap and your desired platform about how to implement a camera.
+Don't forget to modify `plugin.xml` once you're ready!
+ 2. [Package your plugin for the community](http://docs.phonegap.com/en/edge/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide_publishing_plugins).
+This might be as easy as `plugman publish /path/to/custom_camera`.
+Before you do this, make sure that you use a real reverse URL identifier for your plugin, rather than *com.example.xyz*.

+If this tutorial helped you, let me know by posting a comment below!